cs1302uga/cs1302-tutorials/algo-analysis.md

      ```

      This starting value is derived from the fact that a `char` in Java is
      2 bytes.
-Additionally, each of the local variables for the method take
+Additionally, each of the local variables for the method takes
      up a spot in the method's call stack frame:

      | Variable | Description                       |